lolabray/lolabot/README.md

 Click to find your token, copy this and add it to the file config.json that you downloaded.<br>
 ![working](https://imgur.com/n0drNJW.png)<br>
 Replace "YOUR-DISCORD-TOKEN" with the token you copied.<br>
-You can also update your "Main User" while you are there with your discord username and tag, as well as your prefix and default duration if desired.<br>
+Also, update your "Main User" while you are there with your discord username and tag, as well as your prefix and default duration if desired.<br>
 ![working](https://imgur.com/br2RKT8.png)<br>

 Go to OAuth2 on the Discord Developer Portal, located on the side panel under settings.<br>